ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---

 ## Function - Exchange Online: Query Messages
-The Exchange Online: Query Message function will query Exchange Online to find messages matching the specified input parameters.
-A list of messages matching the search criteria is returned from the function.
+The Exchange Online: Query Message function queries the Exchange Online to find messages matching the specified input parameters.
+The function returns a list of messages matching the search criteria.
 <p>
 The function will search over the following email accounts:

 * all mailboxes of a tenant (specify "all", "ALL", "all users")
-* a single email address
+* single email address
-* a comma separated list of email addressed
+* comma separated list of email addressed
 <p>
 If no mail folder if specified, all folders and subdirectories are queried.
 The mail folder to be searched can be one of the list of Outlook "Well-known" folders:

 * archive
 * clutter